msadat50/Basic-CAD/README.md

 <img src="https://github.com/msadat50/Basic-CAD/blob/main/Images/Base%20Mount.png?raw=true">

 ### Reflection
-This was the second assignment was eazy but i had some trouble making the holes i join the officer house and the Mr.H help me making the hole.
+This was the second assignment it was eazy but i had some trouble making the holes on Linear pattern, when i was doing the holes it was going to the left it supposed to go to the right.and than i join the officer house. me and Mr.H look through the problem and he said look at the arrow he said that the arrow was down and when i flip the arrow  up then the holes was where it support to be.
 I learned about
 * I learn how to make holes
 * I learn how to cut and extrude